dburhanna/ProblemSolvingwithIOTandPython/README.md

 The curriculum is broken down into units and lessons.
 Every lesson

-This curriculum was designed to be a one semester course as a follow up to a semester long inroduction to programming in Python.
+This curriculum was designed to be a one semester course as a follow up to a semester long introduction to programming in Python.
 The course contains a unit of Python review as the development environment is introduced to the students.

 excited to present a 15-week, 24-lesson curriculum all about IoT basics.
 Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment and more.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.